UKCloud/documentation/articles/other/other-ref-best-practice-guide.md

 This section provides some best practices to ensure you get the most out of UKCloud for VMware.

+### Supported Browsers

+Currently supported browsers for VMware are recent versions (usually within the last 3 releases) of Firefox, Chrome and Edge.
+IE11 and Safari are not supported.

 ### Removing out of date snapshots

 A VMware snapshot is a way to make a point in time copy of your VM and is useful if you want to preserve the state of your virtual machine so you can repeatedly return to the same state.